ajahne/blog/_drafts/2018-6-3-what-not-to-do-in-1-on-1-meetings.md

 With that being said...

 ## Don't schedule them back to back (to back to...)
-> 1-1s are critical, fundamental relationship building meetings.
+> 1-1s are critical, fundamental meetings.
 Give yourself the time, space, and energy to ensure you are focused and "in the moment" during each one.

 When you first begin as a team or tech lead, you may have management responsibilities that include conducting 1-1s.
 In my case, I chose one day where I would have all of my 1-1s.
 This plan was glorious!
 I would go into the day mentally prepared, have a clear schedule and a specific agenda.
 I would know each week when I would meet with everyone, I would have productive meetings with all of my direct reports and conquer everything in one day.